International University of Management

 The International University of Management (IUM) is a private, state-recognized university based in Windhoek, Namibia.
-It has campuses in Swakopmund, Walvis Bay, Ongwediva and Nkurenkuru.
+It has campuses in Swakopmund, Walvis Bay, Ongwediva, Nkurenkuru and Eenhana.

 History

 The university was founded by David Namwandi in 1994 with one professor and one student in Windhoek North.
 Namwandi also served as IUM's vice-chancellor from 2001 until he was appointed deputy Minister of Education in 2010.
 The IUM vice-chancellor position was taken over by Namwandi's wife, Virginia.

 In 2002 IUM it was accorded university status.
 It opened another campus in the Dorado Park neighbourhood of Windhoek in April 2011.
 President Hifikepunye Pohamba applauded the university's expansion and called for further public-private partnership in tertiary education.